Last Update: 27th June 2025

 - Which information is repeated most in reviews?
 Sensor size or Sensor Sensitivity?

-Start by counting the times you find sensor-size "phrases or statements" on forums and in camera reviews.
-You will find that marketers link almost anything to sensor size.
-For example, how often do forum posters (astroturfers) review the benefits of having a fully saturated image sensor?
+Start by counting the times you find sensor-size "phrases or statements" on forums and in reviews.
+You will find that paid promoters link almost anything to sensor size.
+For example, how often do forum posters (astroturfers) review the benefits of having a saturated sensor with a higher SNR?

-Why are keywords critical?
-A well-known representative said people accept anything if the story is big and repeated enough.
-This is why the news media repeat a "big" story on all their news channels.
-Like the size and capture theory, people trust anything if the message is big and consistent.
+Why keywords?
+A well-known speaker said people accept anything if the story is big and repeated enough.
+This is why the mainstream media repeat "big" stories (keywords) for days.
+Like "size and capture," people learn to trust anything that is presented as fact and repeated enough.

-The "size and capture" theory is literally repeated like a BIG news story:-
+"Size and capture" keywords are literally repeated like a BIG news story:-

 - The BIGGER one captures more light